sidvip/Movie-Ticket-Booking-System/README.md

 # Movie-Ticket-Booking-System
-A set of java programs to interact with MySQL database.
+A set of java programs to interact with MySQL database for ticket booking.